Non-Bayesian Parametric Missing-Mass Estimation: Non-Bayesian Estimation of the Missing Mass

+In this subsection, we explain the rationale behind the considered approach, which is: 1) purely non-Bayesian estimation of a {\em{deterministic}} parameter; 2) an estimation of a parameter of interest in the presence of nuisance parameters that affect the accuracy of estimation; 3) based on the estimation of the entire pmf, $\thetavec$; and 4) based on the mmMSE risk.

-The missing mass, namely the total probability mass of the outcomes not observed in the samples in $\xvec$, is defined as \be p_{0}(\xvec,\thetavec)=\sum_{m=1}^M \theta_m {\mathbf{1}}_{\{m\in G_{N,0}(\xvec)\}}. \ee It can be seen that the missing mass in \eqref{pr0} is a function of both the pmf vector, $\thetavec$, and the observation vector, $\xvec$.
-Thus, some papers in the literature \cite{cohen1990admissibility,8437620} treat the estimation problem as the estimation of the {\em{hybrid}} parameter, $p_{0 }(\xvec,\thetavec)$, which allegedly has both random and deterministic parts.
-However, since the random observation vector, $\xvec$, is given, the true unknown part in the missing mass $p_{0}(\xvec,\thetavec)$ is only the deterministic vector $\thetavec$.
+The missing mass, namely the total probability mass of the outcomes not observed in the samples in $\xvec$, is defined as \be p_{0}(\xvec,\thetavec)=\sum_{m=1}^M \theta_m {\mathbbm{1}}_{\{m\in G_{N,0}(\xvec)\}}. \ee The missing mass in \eqref{pr0} is a hybrid (mixture of random and deterministic) scalar parameter, which is a function of both the {\em{deterministic}} pmf vector, $\thetavec$, and the {\em{random}} observation vector, $\xvec$.
+Thus, various papers in the literature (see, e.g. \cite{Acharya_2018,cohen1990admissibility}) treat the estimation problem as the estimation of the {\em{hybrid}} parameter, $p_{0 }(\xvec,\thetavec)$, which allegedly has both random and deterministic parts.
+However, since the random observation vector, $\xvec$, is known, the true unknown part in $p_{0}(\xvec,\thetavec)$ is only the deterministic vector, $\thetavec$.
 Therefore, in this work we adopt the non-Bayesian approach for the estimation of {\em{deterministic}} parameters.
-Moreover, since all the elements of the pmf vector, $\thetavec$, are unknown, we treat this estimation problem as the estimation of the parameters of interest that include the probabilities of unseen events and refer to the other (seen) parameters in $\thetavec$ as nuisance parameters \cite{gini1996estimation,Bar_Tabrikian_PartI}.
+Moreover, since all the elements of the pmf vector, $\thetavec$, are unknown, we treat this estimation problem as the estimation of the parameters of interest in \eqref{pr0} that include the probabilities of unseen events, and refer to the other (seen) parameters in $\thetavec$ as nuisance parameters \cite{gini1996estimation,Bar_Tabrikian_PartI}.